 The Proud Symbol

 Whilst talking about places to visit in Riga, there’s one site every Latvian will expect you to have seen when visiting their capital.
 The 42 meter high Freedom Monument, or Brivibas Piemineklis which it is known locally, is a landmark with significance.
-Erected in 1935, it was raised to honour fallen soldiers of the Latvian war of independence.
+Erected in 1935, it was raised to honor fallen soldiers of the Latvian war of independence.
 The three stars, held towards the sky by the statue on top, represent the three constitutional districts of Latvia.
 Inscribed on its base are the vigorous words “For Fatherland and Freedom”.
 The structure is one of the best known monuments in the Baltics and a symbol of pride.

 Listen to Riga’s Sounds

 For centuries Riga Dome Cathedral has been one of Riga’s major concert venues, and it still is.
 Frequently organists from all around the world come to play here.
 Being present when this happens is magical.
 Even though each concert feels unique, they are a regular event, and something the cathedral has become quite well known for.
 As a bonus, the tickets are at a reasonable price, and well worth the majestic tones of a church organ filling church room.
-It’s a great way to get some peace and tranquillity into a hectic day.
+It’s a great way to get some peace and tranquility into a hectic day.

 Relaxing is almost essential when in Riga, and the city has an abundance of places where you can restore energy.
 There are several spas in the Latvian capital and their quality is overall good.
 Thermal pools, hot stone massages, baths and beauty treatments are just some of the services you can enjoy.
 One of the best known spas in the city is the exclusive five-star ESPA Riga, located at the Radisson Blu Hotel Latvija.
 For a refreshing manicure before meetings, some after work you-time, or just a day out with your friends, it’s a perfect element of any stay.